DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ```

 will now return a `403 FORBIDDEN` response.

+This is due to the fact that no one has been granted read or write access to the service entity.

 4. Create permission definitions which describes how your protected resources can be accessed